dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/data/how-to-bind-to-xml-data-using-an-xmldataprovider-and-xpath-queries.md

  In this example, the book titles are displayed because the <xref:System.Windows.Data.Binding.XPath%2A> of the <xref:System.Windows.Controls.TextBlock> binding in the <xref:System.Windows.DataTemplate> is set to "*Title*".
 If you want to display the value of an attribute, such as the *ISBN*, you would set that <xref:System.Windows.Data.Binding.XPath%2A> value to "`@ISBN`".

- The **XPath** properties in [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] are handled by the XmlNode.SelectNodes method.
+ The **XPath** properties in WPF are handled by the XmlNode.SelectNodes method.
 You can modify the **XPath** queries to get different results.
 Here are some examples for the <xref:System.Windows.Data.Binding.XPath%2A> query on the bound <xref:System.Windows.Controls.ListBox> from the previous example:

 - `XPath="Book[1]"` will return the first book element ("XML in Action").
 Note that **XPath** indexes are based on 1, not 0.